Nabil-NTUProjs/DataScience-Proj/README.md

 But before that, we need to perform data preparation as well as some exploratory data analysis.
 Some forms of data cleaning include:

 1) <pre><code> txtdata="aluminium - dangerous if greater than 2.8 ammonia - dangerous if greater than 32.5 arsenic - dangerous if greater than 0.01….</code></pre> <br>
-A string description of the txtdata.
-The txtdata string shows the indications for     the safe and dangerous pertaining to each variable. (**Take not that they are not related to the overall is\_safe water quality, just an indication of the dangerous amounts of each element**)
+A string description of the `txtdata`.
+The txtdata string shows the indications for the safe and dangerous threshold pertaining to each variable. (**Take note: these indicators are not directly related to the overall is_safe water quality, just an indication of the dangerous amounts of each element**).
 Where through this, we need to extract  all of the **threshold values** from the abovementioned txtdata file, to be used later to create **binary categorical columns** for each of the variables.